Gamaliel Ramírez: International career

 Ramírez was named as a part of the 22-man squad for the 1967 CONCACAF Championship but wouldn't play a single game for the tournament.
 He was also chosen as part of a preliminary squad to play in the 1970 FIFA World Cup but would miss the final cut due to injury around the start of the tournament.
 He returned to play for El Tricolor for an away friendly against Brazil on 30 September 1970 as a part of an experimental project by manager Javier de la Torre to use younger players such as Willy Gómez, Pedro Damián Álvarez and Pedro Herrada.

-Career as a politician
+Other

+Alongside other Mexican international footballers of the 1970s, Ramírez participated in a charity game against a team composed of prominent 1970s German footballers to raise funds for children in poverty due to the 1985 Mexico City earthquake.

+Political career

 Having graduated in 1967 as a metallurgical chemist, by 1971, Ramírez had a bachelor's degree in economics.
 He began serving as a secretary for sports for the Institutional Revolutionary Party on 27 June 1981.
 By 2010, he was made president of the sports committee and youth attention as he ran for a municipal seat in his home city of Guadalajara.

-Personal life

-Alongside other Mexican international footballers of the 1970s, Ramírez participated in a charity game against a team composed of German footballers of the 1970s to raise funds for relief for children that were under poverty from the recent 1985 Mexico City earthquake.